populationgenetics/exercises/Population_structure/ExerciseStructure_2026.md

 <br />

 **Q10**
-- **Q10.1 Would the conclusion be different if you used the worst compared to the best?**
+- **Q10.1 Would the conclusion about population structure and admixture be different if you used the worst compared to the best?**

 <br />